mxcl/PromiseKit/README.markdown

 ---

-We maintain some branches to aid migrating between Swift versions:
+We also maintain some branches to aid migrating between Swift versions:

 | Xcode | Swift | PromiseKit | Branch                      | CI Status |
 | ----- | ----- | -----------| --------------------------- | --------- |